topicquests/sensecraft/documentation/tables.md

 * permissions Permission[]
 * node_type_constraints ibis_node_type[]
 * node_state_constraints publication_state[]
-* must_quote boolean  : needs to create nodes of quote subtype
-* add_to_focus boolean  : can add nodes to focus
-* add_meta_to_focus boolean  : can add nodes to focus
-* add_meta_to_conversation boolean  : can add nodes to conversation
 * next_role_constraint integer[] fk(roles) : when adding a role_draft, who can you address it to?

 ## quest_membership